Latest NIJ Certified Lab and Third-Party Lab Results

 PARTIAL PENETRATION (PP): A more accurate term than “none” and describes the entry of the bullet into the armor plate where the fragments are trapped.
 This occurs when the projectile (bullet) breaks the ceramic and is caught by the backer.
 PP will always have a backface deformation (BFD) measurement.
 The NIJ requires a BFD of 44mm or lower.
 Sometimes partial penetration information above 44mm will be included to show that the armor will stop the projectile/threat.

 COMPLETE PENETRATION (CP): This occurs when the projectile (bullet) or a fragment passes through the armor.
 This will not have a BFD measurement and is considered an armor failure.
 You may notice a CP on test reports, especially after one or more successful PPs.
+CPs are important tools during research and development and we use data from CPs to adjust material types and layering.

 Under testing notes or other: